sciety/sciety/static/groups/elife--b560187e-f2fb-4ff9-a861-a204f3fc0fb0.md

 ## Summary

-eLife is a selective journal that publishes promising research in all areas of biology and medicine.
+eLife reviews selected preprints in all areas of biology and medicine.

 ## Evaluation model